Comparing Type Systems for Deadlock Freedom: Two Approaches to Deadlock Freedom

-The syntax of types follows closely our syntax of processes.
-Above, $\wt \ctype$ indicates a sequence of types, possibly empty.
-Type $\utype{U}{\widetilde{\ctype}}$ is associated to a channel that behaves according to usage $U$ to exchange a tuple of values each with types $\ctype_1, \ldots, \ctype_n$.
-When $\widetilde{\ctype}$ is empty, we write $\utype{U}{\temp}$: a channel with this type behaves according to $U$ without exchanging any values.
 Differences with respect to the syntax of types in~\cite{K06} are: (i)~we do not consider Boolean nor product types, and (ii)~we consider the \emph{variant type} $\variant {l_i}{\ctype_i}$ from~\cite{Sangio01} to denote the disjoint union of labeled types, where labels $l_i$ ($i\in I$) are pairwise distinct.
-Variant types are essential to encode selection and branching in session types \cite{DGS12}.
+Variant types are essential to encode selection and branching in session types~\cite{DGS12}.

 Typing contexts, ranged over $\Gamma, \Gamma', \ldots$, are produced by the following grammar:

 where `$\emp$' denotes the empty context.
 Given a context $\Gamma = x_1:\ctype_1, \cdots, x_n:\ctype_n$, we write $\dom(\Gamma)$ to denote its domain, i.e., the set $\{x_1, \ldots, x_n\}$.